lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 We know that [our function works well now](./implementing.md), and we tested it in a web browser.
 Now we will build a Xamarin.Forms client that runs on iOS, Android and Windows to use this new API.

+[In the previous step](./implementing.md), we copied the function's URL for later usage.
+Make sure to keep this URL handy, we will need it later in the client's code.

 1. In Visual Studio 2017, select File, New, Project.

 > Note: We use Visual Studio 2017 on Windows for this sample, but you can also create Xamarin.Forms applications in earlier versions of Visual Studio if you prefer.
 Xamarin is available for free in all versions of Visual Studio, including the free Community editions.